HarshShirsath/PyTorch3D-Rendering/README.md

 Your task is to render a [torus](https://en.wikipedia.org/wiki/Torus) point cloud by sampling its parametric function.

-**In your writeup, include a 360-degree gif of your torus point cloud, and make sure the hole is visible.
-You may choose to texture your point cloud however you wish.**

 ### 5.3 Implicit Surfaces (10 points)